 Oh, and she “dumps” Bruce right after this, having decided that Penguin’s a more interesting subject for her show.
 No lie – I’d shell out a fuckton for a show that’s just about a day in the lives of the Bat-villains, but this is sadly the last we ever hear on the subject.

-The en… ah, wait – you probably want to know how Bruce keeps his secret ID from being blown.
+The en… ah, wait – you probably want to know how Bruce kept his secret ID secret.
 Very well.

 You might’ve noticed that this is my shortest review yet, but really – there’s just not that much to review.
 As I’d feared, it’s a plug-in plot all the way through, and it’s not even memorably bad in the ways that “I’ve Got Batman in My Basement” or “The Mechanic” were.
 Mostly, it just retreads what we already knew about Penguin while introducing a bland press angle that doesn’t really go anywhere besides providing some cheap tension.
 The Alfred moments do keep it somewhat afloat, and some of the jokes manage to work, but they can’t really save it.
 Even the Kabuki twins are barely worth mentioning.

-Bottom line: if you want to see Batman vs. the press played for thought-provoking drama, go with Miller (or alternatively, Neil Gaiman).
-If you want to see it played for comedy, DC nation’s got you covered.
-If you just want to see the adventures of frat-boy Penguin, complete with Beyblade-brella and Hannibal Lecter mask (no, really)… well, this one might be for you.
+Bottom line: if you want to see Batman vs. The Media played for thought-provoking drama, go with Miller (or alternatively, Neil Gaiman).
+If you want to see it played for comedy, DC Nation’s got you covered.
+If you just want to see the adventures of frat-boy Penguin, complete with Beyblade-brella and Hannibal Lecter mask (seriously)… well, this one might be for you.

 Next: Part one of a stunning season finale featuring Greg Weisman and the Joker… no, no, wait!
 It’ll be worth your time!
 I swear!

 * Hilariously enough, while this was playing in theaters across America, the ink-and-dead-tree Riddler was facing one of the most delightful exceptions to the rule.